friesalafrancais/YTDL/README.md

 # YTDL
 A simple python GUI made for downloading youtube videos.
-Allows for the user to choose the destination folder, if no folder is chosen, it defaults to the users 'Downloads' folder.
+Allows the user to choose the destination folder, if no folder is chosen, it defaults to the users 'Downloads' folder.
 Downloads the highest resolution available.

 Libraries: